temporalio/proposals/node/cancellation-v2.md

 #### `Context.cancellable` and `Context.nonCancellable`

-In order to have fine-grained control over cancellation, the Workflow library exports 2 methods for explicitly creating `CancellablePromise`s.
+In order to have fine-grained control over cancellation, the Workflow library exports 2 methods for explicitly creating contexts.

-The first is `Context.cancellable` which when cancelled will propagate cancellation to all child `CancellablePromise`s including timers and Activities.
+The first is `Context.cancellable` which when cancelled will propagate cancellation to any cancellables awaited in the new context.
+Cancellables include timers, Activities, `Trigger`s and `Context.cancellable`s.

 ```ts
 import { CancellationError, Context, sleep } from '@temporalio/workflow';